 Pupil's Name and Class: Date of Birth:

 Name and role of other professionals involved in this Risk Assessment (i.e. Specialist Nurse, School Nurse, Doctor):

 Date of Assessment: Reassessment due (this would usually be annually, unless there is an incident, at which point the risk assessment should be reviewed):

-I give permission for this to be shared with anyone who needs this Signatures: s information to keep the pupil safe:
+I give permission for this to be shared with anyone who needs this Signatures: information to keep the pupil safe:

 Headteacher: Mrs Mancini Date

 Parents/Carers Date

 Pupil Date

 What is this child/young person allergic to?

 Allergen exposure risks to be considered Ingestion Direct contact Indirect contact

 Does this child already have an Allergy Action Plan or an Individual Healthcare Plan?
 YES NO Is the child prescribed adrenaline auto-injectors (AAIs)?
 YES NO Summary of current medical evidence seen as part of the risk assessment (copies attached) Key Questions - Please consider the activities below and insert any considerations that need to be put in place to enable the child to take part.
-Activities Crayons/painting: Creative activities: i.e. craft paste/glue, pasta Science type activity: i.e. bird feeders, planting seeds, food Musical instrument sharing (cross contamination issue): Cooking (food prep area and ingredients): Meal time: kitchen prepared food, BAM FM (is allergy information available): Allergy information is given to the BAM FM kitchen. packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet facilities.
-Indoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) Outdoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) School field (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) Forest school (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) Offsite trips (are staff who accompany trip trained to use AAI?): Staff receive annual training, and a First Aider is always present on trips.
+Activities Crayons/painting: Creative activities: i.e. craft paste/glue, pasta Science type activity: i.e. bird feeders, planting seeds, food Musical instrument sharing (cross contamination issue): Cooking (food prep area and ingredients): Meal time: kitchen prepared food, BAM FM (is allergy information available): Allergy information is given to the BAM FM kitchen. kitchen prepared food, BAM FM (is allergy information available): Allergy information is given to the BAM FM kitchen. packed lunches: packed lunches: packed lunches: Snacks (is allergy information available): packed lunches: Snacks (is allergy information available): Drinks: packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet facilities. packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet facilities.
+Indoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) packed lunches: Snacks (is allergy information available): Drinks: Celebrations: e.g. Birthday, Easter: Hand washing (secondary school how accessible is this for the child): Hand washing facilities are available in some classrooms/ toilet facilities.
+Indoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked) Outdoor play/PE (AAIs to be with the child): AAIs are kept in our First Aid Room (unlocked)